YashKandalkar/eco-mart/README.md

-# The Most Important Features we applied in this Website:
+# The Most Important Features we applied in this Eco-mart Website:
 - E-commerce Idea Implementation for sustainable and eco-friendy products
 - Fascinating Content regarding sustainabilty and eco-friendly products
 - Discounts on every purchase